DimK19/Databases-Python-Demo/README.md

 Generally, Flask allows some freedom of choice regarding the layout of the application's components.
 This demo follows the structure recommended by the [official documentation](https://flask.palletsprojects.com/en/2.0.x/tutorial/layout/), whereby a package, arbitrarily named "`dbdemo`", contains the application's code and files, separated into folders for each category (models, controllers, HTML templates - views, static files such as css or images).

+Additionally, it utilizes Blueprints, a Flask structure that divides the app into sub-modules.
+Each of those is supposed to represent an entity of the database, and contains its own __init__ file, and corresponding form and route declarations.

  - `__init__.py` configures the application, including the necessary information and credentials for the database
+ - Each module folder contains:
+    - an `__init__` file that initializes the Blueprint
- - `routes.py` currently contains all the endpoints and corresponding controllers
+    - a `routes.py` file with the relevant endpoints and corresponding controllers
  - `run.py` launches the simple, built-in server and runs the app on it
+ - all HTML templates are stored together in the `templates` folder, but could also be separated per Blueprint

 Run via the `flask run` command (set the environment variable `FLASK_APP` to `run.py`) or directly with `run.py`.